 Round and dark purplish red, the Black Oxford apple smells like just-cut grass in springtime, but the these apples ripen in October, when leaves are turning and ghosts are ringing doorbells and asking for treats.
 The Black Oxford can be traced to Maine in the late 18th century.
 The past few decades have seen it turning into the comeback seed.
 This apple is excellent for pies, fresh cider, and applesauce.
 Leave the seeds on, and your sauce will be delightfully pink.

 Winter Banana apples are filled with “or.”
 The flesh may be white, greenish white, or greenish yellow.
 The skin may be peridot green, green with a reddish blush, or a combination of pale green and red.
 The flavor is very mild.
 Some people say they can taste a hint of banana in the flesh.
 Winter Banana apples are excellent baked.
+Try them in our Baked Apples with Granola Streusel Filling recipe.
 Serve leftovers for breakfast, topped with skyr or Greek yogurt.

 If you come across King David apples in the farmers market, grab some.
 This heritage apple is a rare, fine find.
 The ruby-dark apples hark back to late 19th century Arkansas, when farmer Ben Frost found King Davids on his property.
 Their coarse yellow flesh has have a sweet, winy, borderline spicy flavor.
 Most people eat them raw, but their forward taste makes a strong contribution to apple cake, muffins, and sweet breads.